boiding/node-starter/README.md

 The script needs an argument; the team name.
 If you are looking for inspiration, why not join your favorite color, your favorite city and your favorite animal with dashes.
 E.g. my team name would be yellow-nijmegen-ant.

+### Unregistering
+When you want to unregister, for what every reason.
+Pass the `--unregister` flag to the above command.